 Basic theoretical and practical understanding of GIS concepts and technical issues and its application to the design and analysis of environmental engineering systems.
-The focus is a fundamental understanding of spatial data acquisition, geo-processing, geo-statistical methods; visualization, and querving of spatial data; network modeling, terrain mapping, and spatial analysis.
-Students are trained through extensive computer lab sessions, including applications in urban stormwater management, nonpoint source pollution control, ecological assessment, water distribution and sewer network analysis.
-The course will be based on the recently released ESRI ArcGIS 11
+The focus is a fundamental understanding of spatial data acquisition, civil and geo- processing, geo-statistical methods; visualization, and querying of spatial data; network modeling, terrain mapping, and spatial analysis.
+Students are trained through extensive computer lab sessions.
+The course will be based on the recently released ESRI ArcGIS 11.
+Pre-requisites: CIVE 206, CIVE 208